-All of the Group's financial instruments recognised in the Statement of Financial Position have been assessed at their fair values using Level 1 inputs: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+All of the Group's financial instruments recognised in the Statement of Financial Position have been assessed at their fair values.

 Foreign currency sensitivity

 Currency risk is measured using sensitivity analysis.
 A portion of Cyclopharm's receivables and payables are exposed to movements in the values of those currencies relative to the Australian dollar.
 Cyclopharm management have entered a hedge for US Dollar (USD) movement in estimated costs to complete the USFDA trials and have determined that it is not cost effective to hedge against other foreign currency fluctuations.